2023 Most Popular General Visual & Performing Arts Bachelor's Degree Schools in Mississippi

 Check out the visual arts bachelor's degree programs at these schools if you want to attend one of the most popular in Mississippi.

-Our 2023 rankings named Mississippi State University the most popular school in Mississippi for general visual and performing arts students working on their bachelor’s degree.
-Located in the town of Mississippi State, Mississippi State is a public college with a fairly large student population.
+Our analysis found Mississippi State University to be the most popular school for general visual and performing arts students who want to pursue a bachelor’s degree in Mississippi.
+Located in the remote town of Mississippi State, Mississippi State is a public school with a very large student population.

 About 88% of the students majoring in visual arts at the school are women while 12% are male.